Whether you’re getting a new air conditioner or looking to maximize your current one, getting it level is key.

-Air conditioners are typically placed on concrete pads.
-Over time, the pad can crack, shift or sink.
-This can result in breakdowns and even premature replacement.
-Let’s review some of the issues that can happen and how to repair an air conditioner that isn’t level.
+Air conditioners are often placed on concrete pads.
+As time passes, the pad can crack, shift or sink.
+This can cause breakdowns and even premature replacement.
+Let’s review some of the problems that can happen and how to repair an air conditioner that isn’t level.

-Your air conditioner’s compressor is a critical component.
-As its name implies, it compresses liquid refrigerant that has turned into gas as it absorbs heat from your house.
-Once the compressor releases heat under pressure, the refrigerant turns into liquid again.
+Your air conditioner’s compressor is an important part.
+As its name suggests, it compresses liquid refrigerant that has turned into gas as it absorbs heat from your house.
+Once the compressor exhausts heat under pressure, the refrigerant turns into liquid again.

 This can create: